manuo1/CreditAgricole_PDF_to_CSV/README.md

-Simple python script to convert bank transactions contained in "Crédit Mutuel" bank statements (PDF format) into a CSV file
+Simple python script to convert bank transactions contained in "Crédit Agricole" bank statements (PDF format) into a CSV file

 (May work with other banks but not tested)